kasamoh/AI-Paper-Reviews/README.md

 # AI-Paper-Reviews
-Reviews of papers for a variety of topics of AI
+Review of papers for a variety of topics of AI

 Links for papers: